eth-easl/dandelionSDK/README.md

 A bigger selection of example functions can be found at [Function Examples](https://github.com/eth-easl/dandelionFunctionExamples)

+The top-level `Dockerfile` is for running the SDK.
+The build and development workflow is documented in `libc_test/README`.

 ## Platforms and Architectures

 We support libraries for a variety of backends in Dandelion for both `x86_64` and `aarch64`